 Commissioner Katie Walters, representing Central Kitsap, brings extensive experience and a deep commitment to public service to her role on the Kitsap County Board of Commissioners.
 Since her election in November 2022, she has made significant progress in addressing our community's diverse needs.

-With over 30 years of experience in non-profits and education, Commissioner Walters has consistently demonstrated her dedication to empowering individuals and strengthening communities.
-Prior to her election, she served as the executive director of the Leadership Kitsap Foundation, where she played a pivotal role in cultivating educated and prepared community leaders.
+With over 30 years of experience in non-profits and education, Commissioner Walters has consistently demonstrated her dedication to empowering individuals and strengthening community.
+Prior to her election, she served as the executive director of the Leadership Kitsap Foundation, where she played a crucial role in fostering educated and prepared community leaders.
 Her extensive background includes teaching at Olympic College as an adjunct professor and contributing to the college's Organizational Leadership and Resource Management, and Workforce Development Advisory Boards.
+She played a key role in the establishment of the Bainbridge Island Museum of Art in 2013, serving as its marketing and community relations director.

-Originally from Spokane and raised in Helena, Montana, Commissioner Walters has called Kitsap County home since 1991.
+Born in Spokane and raised in Helena, Montana, Commissioner Walters has called Kitsap County home since 1991.
 She earned her Bachelor of Arts degree in public relations with a concentration in political science from Gonzaga University in 1989, followed by a master's degree in communications from Washington State University in 1990.
 In 2012, she expanded her expertise by obtaining a certificate in museum studies from the University of Washington.

-Commissioner Walters also played a key role in supporting the acquisition of land to extend the Kitsap Mental Health campus, facilitating expanded mental health services and residences for mental health clients.
+Commissioner Walters played a key role in supporting the acquisition of land to extend the Kitsap Mental Health campus, facilitating expanded mental health services and residences for mental health clients.
 Her commitment to addressing social issues extends to the Kitsap Juvenile Detention Center, where she led efforts for its reuse, emphasizing rehabilitation, community integration, and establishment of Peninsula Community Health Services' Clifton Clinic at the Center.

 In addition to her focus on healthcare and social services, Commissioner Walters has championed innovative community programs, including support for the Sponsor-a-Can shopping cart collection and sanitation pilot program in Silverdale.
-Recognizing the importance of supporting seniors in our community, she has been a strong advocate for the Silverdale Senior Center, ensuring our elderly population receives the attention and resources they need.
+Recognizing the importance of supporting seniors in our community, Commissioner Walters has been a strong advocate for the Silverdale Senior Center, ensuring our elderly population receives the attention and resources they need.

 Looking ahead, Commissioner Walters remains dedicated to addressing the pressing challenges facing Kitsap County, leveraging her experience and community connections to make a positive impact.